vzat/comparing_images/docs/week4.md

 ```

+## Comparing the Algorithms
+The FAST algorithm seems to detect the most common features but the lack of a descriptor generator makes this method harder to use.

+ORB compared to FAST, not only has a compute function for creating descriptors, but it can also compare images that are not in the same orientation.
+In fact this algorithm uses FAST for feature detection, BRISK for creating the descriptor and it also has an added feature of detecting feature even if they are rotated.

+AKAZE works similarly to ORB, with some differences.
+While AKAZE is slower than ORB, especially for high-resolution images, it provides more correct matches between images[4].
+This can be clearly seen in the images above showing the common features between the images.

 ## References:
 [1] 'FAST Algorithm for Corner Detection', 2014, [Online].
 Available: http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_fast/py_fast.html.
 [Accessed: 2017-10-05]

 [2] 'ORB (Oriented FAST and Rotated BRIEF)', 2014, [Online].
 Available: http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_orb/py_orb.html#orb.
 [Accessed: 2017-10-05]

 [3] 'AKAZE local features matching', 2014, [Online].
 Available: http://docs.opencv.org/3.0-beta/doc/tutorials/features2d/akaze_matching/akaze_matching.html.
 [Accessed: 2017-10-05]

+[4] Daniel R. Roos, Elcio H. Shiguemori and Ana Carolina Lorena, 'Comparing ORB and AKAZE for visual odometry of unmanned aerial vehicles', 2015